Pyrdacor/Ambermoon/FileSpecs/Enumerations/Ailments.md

 There is also an Overweight status which is active if the carried weight exceeds the max weight (which is Strength in kilogram).
 It has no own ailment flag as it can be determined by the weight.

-Every character ages each year.
-Dependent on race there are max values (e.g. 80 for humans).
+Every character ages each year (with artificial aging every day).
+Dependent on race there are max values for the age (e.g. 80 for humans).
 If reaching the max age, a character dies.
 Some ailments will prevent aging: dead (all types), petrify and the unknown ailment 0x80.
+One of these ailments must be active on the year (or day) transition to prevent the age increase.